maxytaylor/mixpanel-voyage-prive-architecture/README.md

 ## 1. Background

-The POC has demonstrated that Mixpanel can power the product analytics use cases Voyage Privé needs — funnel analysis, segmentation, PM self-serve insight, retention.
+The POC has demonstrated that Mixpanel can power the product analytics use cases Voyage Privé needs - funnel analysis, segmentation, PM self-serve insight, retention.
 The data is there.
 The question being raised now is the right one: **what does a production-ready architecture look like, and where does Mixpanel sit within it?**

-Vincent's instinct — that Snowplow and BigQuery should remain the source of truth, with Mixpanel as the analysis layer reading from them — is the correct framing.
+Vincent's instinct, that Snowplow and BigQuery should remain the source of truth, with Mixpanel as the analysis layer reading from them — is the correct framing.
 This document proposes how to get there, and in what order.

 > **Core principle:** BigQuery is the source of truth.
 Mixpanel is the lens.
 Any fix, enrichment or new property is made once in BigQuery, and Mirror mode propagates it automatically — no re-instrumentation, no dual maintenance.